CesiumGS/3d-tiles/TileFormats/BatchTable/README.md

 ![batch table layout](figures/batch-table-layout.png)

-When a tile format includes a Batch Table, the Batch Table immediately follows the tile's feature table if it exists, otherwise the tile's header.
+When a tile format includes a Batch Table, the Batch Table immediately follows the tile's Feature Table if it exists.
+Otherwise, the Batch Table immediately follows the tile's header.
 The header will also contain `batchTableJSONByteLength` and `batchTableBinaryByteLength` `uint32` fields, which can be used to extract each respective part of the Batch Table.

 Code for reading the Batch Table can be found in [Cesium3DTileBatchTable.js](https://github.com/AnalyticalGraphicsInc/cesium/blob/3d-tiles/Source/Scene/Cesium3DTileBatchTable.js) in the Cesium implementation of 3D Tiles.